taljuk01/learn-kubernetes-by-doing/README.md

 **Headless**

-As you we said earlier, each connection to a the service is forwarded to one randomly selected backing pod.
+As we said earlier, each connection to the service is forwarded to one randomly selected backing pod.
 But, what happens if you want to talk with a group of Pods? or what happens if you want to talk directly with a specific pod?
-Connecting through the service clearly isn’t the way to do this.
+Connecting through the service isn’t the way to do this.

   The solution here is to use a **Headless service**.
 For headless Services, a cluster IP is not allocated, kube-proxy does not handle these Services, and there is no load balancing or proxying done by the platform for them.
 Instead, Headless allows you to discover pod IPs through DNS lookups.

   Usually, when you perform a DNS lookup for a service, the DNS server returns a single IP — the service’s clusterIP.
 But if you tell Kubernetes you don’t need a cluster IP for your service (you do this by setting the clusterIP field to `None` in the service specification ), the DNS server will return multiple `A` records for the service, each pointing to the IP of an individual pod backing the service at that moment.

-  In these links you'll find two useful videos about services, types of services and networking:
+  In these links you'll find two useful videos about services, types of services, and networking:
     - [Kubernetes Services explained | ClusterIP vs NodePort vs LoadBalancer vs Headless Service](https://www.youtube.com/watch?v=T4Z7visMM4E&ab_channel=TechWorldwithNana)
     - [Pods and Containers - Kubernetes Networking | Container Communication inside the Pod](https://www.youtube.com/watch?v=5cNrTU6o3Fw&ab_channel=TechWorldwithNana)
     - [Kubernetes Services simply visually explained](https://medium.com/swlh/kubernetes-services-simply-visually-explained-2d84e58d70e5)